luoxindi/KnowER/README.md

 ```
 μKG/
 ├── src/
-│   ├── py/: a Python-based toolkit used for the upper layer of KnowER
+│   ├── py/: a Python-based toolkit used for the upper layer of μKG
 		|── data/: a collection of datasets used for knowledge graph reasoning
 		|── args/: json files used for configuring hyperparameters of training process
 		|── evaluation/: package of the implementations for supported downstream tasks